-4.1 The development proposal comprises the demolition of the existing detached residential dwelling, attached garage and rear outbuildings, followed by construction of a replacement dwelling of contemporary design with associated external alterations including a new vehicular access and boundary wall to front elevation.
+4.1 The development proposal comprises the demolition of the existing detached residential dwelling, attached garage and rear outbuildings, followed by construction of a replacement dwelling of contemporary design.

 4.2 The new dwelling will accommodate living/dining space and a double bedroom on the ground floor with four double bedrooms and a prayer room at upper floor level.